bachiriy/moroccoTreasures-filRouge/README.md

 - **User-friendly Interface:** Enjoy a responsive and intuitive website design for a seamless user experience.
 - **Shopping Cart:** Add desired items to your cart and proceed to a secure checkout process.
 - **User Accounts:** Create an account to track your orders and manage your profile information.
-- **Admin Panel:** An admin page to add, edit, and remove products from the catalog.
+- **Admin Panel:** An admin page to manage products, categories, users, requests.

 ## Getting Started